-Breast augmentation is performed to make your breasts fuller and with more shape but there are several decisions you need to make before you go ahead.
+Breast augmentation is performed to make your breasts fuller and with more shape but there are several decisions you need to make before you proceed with your treatment.
 You have the option of different types of implants, including those made from:

-Biocompatible materials like soybean oil for your implants - all of which are approved and safe to use.
+Biocompatible materials like soybean oil for your implants; all are approved and safe to use.